ceva24/mumble-widget.js/README.md

 mumble-widget.js
 =============

-A widget to display users and channels on a Mumble server.
+This is a widget I wrote to display users and channels on a Mumble server I used to administrate.

 Introduction
 ------------